chattergpt/chattergpt.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
-I'm Sree, a senior at the [University of Rochester][ur] completing my BS in [Computational Biology][comp bio] and BA in [Data Science][data sci] in May 2026.
+I'm Sree, a senior undergraduate student at the [University of Rochester][ur] studying [Computational Biology][comp bio] and  [Data Science][data sci].

-My research interests lie at the intersection of computational genomics, population health, and biomedical informatics, with a focus on how biological data are generated, interpreted, and deployed in ways that shape human health, disease, and inequality.
-I'm interested in developing and applying machine learning and AI approaches to study health and disease mechanisms at scale, while critically examining how social structure, environmental factors, and data limitations influence both the biological patterns we observe and how those insights are translated into real-world health applications.
+My research sits at the intersection of **computational genomics**, **population health**, and **AI/ML**, with a focus on how biological data shape our understanding of human disease and health equity.

-Currently, I'm applying Large Language Models (LLMs) in the [Dye Lab][dye lab] at [University of Rochester School of Medicine & Dentistry][urmc] to study social determinants of health in global populations, and analyzing disease-linked variants in transposable elements to uncover noncoding mechanisms in aging-related conditions using bioinformatics and population genomic methods in the [Liu Lab][liu lab].
-Together, these projects have shaped my interest in using AI and computational genomics to generate population health insights and understanding how to deploy these insights equitably and effectively in clinical and public health contexts.
+Currently, I'm part of the [Dye Lab][dye lab] at URMC, applying **Large Language Models to study social determinants of health** in global populations, and the [Liu Lab][liu lab], using bioinformatics and population genomic methods to analyze **disease-linked variants in transposable elements** in aging-related conditions.

-As I continue my work, I'm drawn to questions like:
-- How do social and environmental structures shape the genetic and phenotypic variation we observe, and how should this inform interpretation in public health?
-- How can we develop AI and machine learning systems for health that are not only powerful and scalable, but also interpretable, trustworthy, and equitable across diverse populations?
+I'm broadly interested in developing ML and AI approaches that are not only powerful and scalable, but also **interpretable, equitable, and deployable** across diverse populations, and in understanding how social and environmental structures shape the biological patterns we observe.
-- How can we bridge computational genomics with human-computer interaction and health informatics to ensure that precision medicine tools are both scientifically rigorous and practically deployable?

-Ultimately, I hope to pursue a PhD and research career at the interface of computational genomics, AI/ML, and health systems, contributing methods and frameworks that advance our understanding of disease mechanisms while building tools that are interpretable, equitable, and designed for real-world impact on population health.

-Outside of the lab, I enjoy watching movies, doing community service, and taking photos of pretty sunsets!
+Outside the lab, I enjoy watching movies, volunteering, and photographing pretty sunsets!
 I’m continually grateful for the mentors, collaborators, and communities, both in and outside of STEM, who’ve supported my growth and made it possible for me to study and build in spaces I care deeply about.

 [ur]: https://www.rochester.edu/
 [comp bio]: https://www.sas.rochester.edu/bio/undergraduate/bcb.html